 SHAREHOLDER DEATH PROVISIONS

-For a free legal consultation with a purchase sale redemption lawyer serving Virginia, call 434-817-3100
+For a legal consultation with a personal injury lawyer, call 434-817-3100

 Generally, there are two basic types of buy-sell agreements that owners of a company may employ to address the possibility of a shareholder’s death.
 With a Cross-Purchase Agreement, each owner of the company purchases an insurance policy on the other shareholders.
 The purchaser becomes both the owner and the beneficiary of the policy.
 If a shareholder dies, the remaining shareholders are able to use the proceeds of the life insurance policy to purchase the deceased shareholder’s shares.